redislabs-training/redis-sitesearch/README.md

 redis-sitesearch is a package that indexes web sites into RediSearch.

-It was originally developed by Redis Labs to provide a search API for our documentation.
+RediSearch was originally developed by Redis Labs to provide a search API for our documentation.
 You can see it live at: https://docs.redislabs.com.

 ## Installing